Questions about Print Issues:

-Q: I missed the pre-order period for Issue the Second!
+Q: I missed the pre-order period for a print issue!
 Can I still order a copy?

-Q: I see that that Issue the Second has shipped.
+Q: I see that that the Print issue has shipped.
 Why didn't I get tracking or a notification that it shipped?

-Q: Will there be a digital copies of Issue the First or second?
+Q: Will there be digital copies of PRevious issues?

 A: Yes, they're available now in the shop.

 A: We will be shipping to Canada.
 Because of time constraints, we cannot ship other international orders.
 We are sorry for the inconvenience.
 Shipping is a one witch show around here and customs forms take a long time to fill out.
 Shipping to Canada doesn't require customs from our locale, so we ship there.
 Many apologies.
 Please consider an ezine!

 Questions about submissions: